astropy/astroquery/docs/esa/neocc/neocc.rst

-**Note:** Most of the tables returned by this tye of query contain additional information in the 'meta' property, including information about the table columns.
+**Note:** Most of the tables returned by this tye of query contain additional information in the ``meta`` property, including information about the table columns.

 .. doctest-remote-data::